gumaerc-testorg/es.291-spring-2003/content/pages/readings.md

 ---
 content_type: page
+description: 'This page provides a list of readings on educational research and alternative programs. '
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
 title: Readings
 uid: 4d84aa76-2064-bcc5-1c59-f11d486df224
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 This page contains many readings in educational research and alternative programs.

 All readings from _Maverick Colleges: Fourteen Notable Experiments in American Undergraduate Education_ are courtesy of L. Jackson Newell, Editor, on behalf of the Utah Education Policy Center.
 Used with permission.
-Excerpts are listed below, but the entire book can be accessed here. ([PDF - 1.1 MB]({{< baseurl >}}/resources/mites_291s03_maverick))
+Excerpts are listed below, but the entire book can be accessed here. ({{% resource_link d8656a9c-2abc-2e42-5f04-8819b198070f "PDF - 1.1 MB" %}})

 {{< tableopen >}}
 {{< theadopen >}}